tastychickenlegs/Valheim-TimedTorches/README.md

 ### Configuration

-<b>If you leave the settings alone, torches will turn on at 6:30am and turn off at 4:30pm and require NO fuel.</b>
+<b>If you leave the settings alone, torches will turn off at 6:30am and turn on at 4:30pm and require NO fuel.</b>

+As always feature creep has come calling and I thought it best to reorganize the configuration

+The config file is located in "<GameDirectory>\Bepinex\config" (You need to start the game at least once, with the mod installed to create the config file).

+<b>To view or add items this mod affects:  </b>

+- AffectedFireplaceSources - List of objects to be affected by the mod (see below for list of supported objects).
+By default vanilla torches are added.

+<b>To keep torches on the all the time (not use the timer) and never require any fuel (this overrides all other settings)</b>

+- NeverNeedFuelNeverTurnOff - never turns off and never needs fuel - by default this is blank.
+Example would be "piece_groundtorch" with multiple items seperated by a comma

+<b>To configure the timer:</b>

 - OnTime - Time of day when torches should turn ON.
 (The default is set to 4.30pm in-game time)
 - OffTime - Time of day when torches should turn OFF.
 (The default is set to 6.30am in-game time)

 - AlwaysOnInDarkBiomes - (Default True) If true, objects listed in AffectedFireplaceSources will always burn in areas that Valheim considers 'always dark'.
 E.g Mistlands or any biome during a storm.

-- AffectedFireplaceSources - List of objects to be affected by the mod (see below for list of supported objects).
-By default only torches are added.
+<b>To configure the ability to add fuel and the duration it burns, use the settings below.</b>

+- AllowAddingFuelUseTimer - (Default False) If true, fuel can be added and sources will use the timer settings.
+If false no fuel is needed to burn torches
 - AllowAddingFuelNoTimer - (Default False) If true, fuel can be added but not use timers.
 (Basically vanilla torches) but with the ability to use fuelDurationMultiplier to extend the fuel burning time.
-- AllowAddingFuelUseTimer - (Default False) If true, fuel can be added and sources will use the timer settings.
-If false no fuel is needed to burn torches

 - FuelDurationMultiplier - Multiplies the duration of each fuel added to objects listed in the FuelDurationSources.
 - FuelDurationSources - Items configured to use the FuelDurationMultiplier settings.